 British Gas was the first to announce changes to their practices on 24th July via their Twitter feed.

-The table below shows when each supplier stopped selling these types of extensions.
-Increases are still likely, but monitoring your conditions is still critical.
-Although contracts continued to get rolled over on unfavourable terms outlined in your renewal letter, you are now free to switch to a new deal at any time after the rollover event.
+The table below showed when each supplier stopped selling these types of extensions.
+Increases are still likely, so monitoring your conditions is still critical.
+For that reason, contracts continue to get rolled over at higher prices outlined in your renewal letter.
+However, you can switch to a new deal at any time after the rollover event.
 (Before this change, you’d have to wait for at least one year).

 |Supplier||New Customers||Existing Customers|